JacobEriksson/doghouse-llm-lab/Section1/README.md

 ## Exercise

+1. Generate an OpenAI API Key - See useful links for URL!
-1. Build & run the doghouse application - Did it work?
+2. Build & run the doghouse application - Did it work?
 If not, why?
 Check log output in Docker if necessary.
     - App will be running on: http://localhost:5000
-2. Test the chatbot to see if it works.
+3. Test the chatbot to see if it works.
-3. Log in to your Datadog Sandbox Environment
+4. Log in to your Datadog Sandbox Environment
-4. Leverage Datadog OpenAPI Integration to connect to your project and organisation.
+5. Leverage Datadog OpenAPI Integration to connect to your project and organisation.
-5. Run a few prompts and see the results in your Datadog Sandbox.
+6. Run a few prompts and see the results in your Datadog Sandbox.
 Do you see any usage?
-6. Conclusion discussion with the wider team
+7. Conclusion & discussion with the wider team